Email Us Today! contact@umonics.sg

 5. “I see a red flower in the garden.”

-By reading and practising these sentences, preschoolers not only develop their reading skills but also improve their sentence formation, grammar, and comprehension.
+By reading and practicing these sentences, preschoolers not only develop their reading skills but also improve their sentence formation, grammar, and comprehension.

 Engaging Activities with High-Frequency Words